PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - During testing phase, utilize 'top' in a separate shell to monitor CPU utilization on the client machine.
 - If CPU is 100% or close, it may be because the client is spending a lot of time preparing/disgesting queries.
 If queries are fixed and known in advance (with possibly different arguments passed on each invocation) then the query statements can be prepared once outside the execution loop and thereafter be reset prior to each invocation to provide different parameters/arguments for the next execution.
-This has been measured to make a difference of 25% or more on client CPU utilization.
+- Having too many threads on a single client can also cause too many context switches between the threads and the overall CPU utilization may not improve much.
 - If the client still has high CPU utilization, it may be better to add additional AWS client instances to drive more load to under utilized database servers.